 Example of salary structure in 2026:

-On the other hand, the employer contributions have raised as follows:
+On the other hand, the employer's or customer's contributions increase as follows:

 Comments